ordered-online/locations/README.md

 Failure Responses:
 - [IncorrectAccessMethod](#IncorrectAccessMethod) if the service was accessed with any other method than specified.
+- [IncorrectCredentials](#IncorrectCredentials) if the passed credentials were incorrect.
 - [DuplicateLocation](#DuplicateLocation) if the given location exists by means of all unique constraints.
 - [MalformedJson](#MalformedJson) if the given Json was malformed.
 - [VerificationServiceUnavailable](#VerificationServiceUnavailable) if the verification service could not be contacted.